Exomanz/UITweaks/CONTRIBUTING.md

 This project is licensed under the [MIT License](LICENSE).
 Read the license file to learn more.

 ## For Everyone - [Open an Issue](https://github.com/Exomanz/UITweaks/issues/new)
 If you found a bug or have a feature request, please submit an issue.
-Fill out the form as fully as possible to make it easier to understand and reduce the back-and-forth trying to narrow down what is being discussed.
+Fill out the form as fully as possible to make it easier to understand and reduce the back-and-forth trying to narrow down what is being discussed:

+- **Title:** Short and to the point, include game and plugin versions if necessary.
+- **Description:** As verbose as necessary to explain the issue or feature request.
+Screenshots and steps to reproduce a bug are always appreciated.
+- **Attached Files:** If the issue pertains to a bug, please attach the `_latest.log` file from the Beat Saber directory and any additional screenshots/content you would like to include to aid in tracking down the cause of the problem.
+These can be videos, configuration files, etc.

+The more complete the issue form is, the faster the bug can be fixed and a patch can be released.

-## For Developers - Clone UITweaks and [Create a Pull Request](https://github.com/Exomanz/UITweaks/pulls)
+## For Developers - Clone UITweaks and [Create a Pull Request](https://github.com/Exomanz/UITweaks/compare)
-This repository targets .NET Framework v4.8.0 and runs within the Unity Mono runtime.
+If you are itching for a feature and want to implement it yourself, or simply have a code suggestion to help make this plugin better, submit a pull request!
+I would love to incorporate your code into this mod.

 ### Dependencies for Building
 - .NET Framework v4.8.0